IONITY: Charging stations

+The charging stations have been designed to support at least 350 kW at 800 Volt output.
+The ABB HP charging stations have a liquid-cooled cable for 500 A (not on the Chademo port), at 400 V it allows for a maximum of 375 A (for 150 kW).
+The Tritium Veefil PK350 charging stations have a liquid-cooled cable for 500 A, at a maximum of 950 V it allows for a maximum of 355 kW.
+The Axon Easy 400 charging stations have a liquid-cooled cable for 500 A, at a maximum of 1000 V it allows for a maximum of 400 kW.
+The Alpitronic Hypercharger HYC400 have a liquid-cooled cable for 500 A (and a 600 A boost), at a maximum of 1000 V it allows for a maximum of 400 kW.

+All charging locations have a grid connection that allows to supply all charging points with the maximum power even when fully used.
+This requires the regular installation of a substation at each location.

+The Alpitronic HYC1000 megawatt chargers have a cabinet (power converter station) allowing up to 1000 kW delivering power to up to four stalls with two liquid-cooled cables each, usually having two stalls to ensure high-power charging.
+Originally developed for the Megawatt Charging System at least one outlet is ensured to get 600 kW of continuous power.
+It is based on the new generation of CCS plugs and cables allowing up to 800 A continuously.

 Members

-Current members include BMW Group, Daimler AG, Ford Motor Company and Volkswagen Group.
-In November 2020 Hyundai Motor Group formally joined Ionity after announcing on September 9 2019 that would bring Hyundai and Kia brands on board as strategic partners.
+Current members include BMW Group, Mercedes-Benz Group, Ford Motor Company and Volkswagen Group.
+In November 2020 Hyundai Motor Group formally joined Ionity after announcing on September 9, 2019, that would bring Hyundai and Kia brands on board as strategic partners.

 Rollout

 Ionity rollout table: number of open stations per country per quarter.

 2017

 The company claimed that a total of 20 stations would open to the public, located on major roads in multiple European countries through partnerships with Tank & Rast, Circle K and OMV.
 By the end of 2017, no stations were open to the public.

 Ionity bid for Europ-e funding from the European Union and was awarded £39.1m to help develop its network, across 13 EU Member States: Austria, Belgium, Denmark, France, Germany, Ireland, Italy, Netherlands, Poland, Portugal, Spain, Sweden, UK.